realityexpander/How_to_program_from_ground_up/HighLevelLanguages.md

       ```
         - [Click for source code to copy and paste into the BASIC playground](/assets/proceduralUnrolledLoops.bas)

-    - #### Programmer Written "looping" Leftover From Assembly Language
+    - #### Programmer-Implemented "Looping" Style Leftover From Assembly Language
         -  Example using programmer-made loops using GOTO's and Indexes (also called "counters" or "iterators" or "loop variables")
       ```Text
       5 REM PROGRAM TO DEMO "FOR LOOP" TO CREATE A CUMULATIVE ADDITION TABLE